Techs2Help/ColdStorage/README.md

 ## Backup encrypted storage
 Once the Active USB is ready, files of the pool are copied and tools installed, backup everything on the Backup USB.
-To Backup the Persistent Storage, follow the [official documentation](https://tails.boum.org/doc/first_steps/persistence/backup/index.en.html#update)
+To Backup the Persistent Storage, follow the [Official Documentation](https://tails.boum.org/doc/first_steps/persistence/backup/index.en.html#update)
 Keep in mind that it is best practice to have same version on both USBs

 ## Upgrade OS
-To Upgrade the OS, follow the [official documentation](https://tails.boum.org/upgrade/tails-overview/index.en.html) A temporary USB of at least 8GB is needed.
+To Upgrade the OS, follow the [Official Documentation](https://tails.boum.org/upgrade/tails-overview/index.en.html) A temporary USB of at least 8GB is needed.